monokotech/CataractJustice-YNOnline/README.md

 # Game Server Setup
 ## Set your WebSocket port
 ```
-go into ./private/
+go into private/
 open configuration.js
 edit 'port' field of global.config object
 set 'https' to 'true' if you want to use https
-set key and cert paths
+set key and cert paths for https
+put you games with generated gencache to private/public/play/games/ folder
 ```
 ## Start your game server
 ```